 6 | Casa Particular vs. Hotels

 Well, the list of places Americans CAN’T stay is exceptionally long, so we played it safe and went with a casa particular.
 This setup basically lets you stay with local Cubans, and there are some amazing options in the heart of Old Havana.
-You can book through Airbnb (use my link for savings on your first stay!)
+You can book through Airbnb.

 If you’re not from the USA, you have a whole host of hotel options, which offer additional services over a house.
 The super fancy hotels will have bars, gyms, spas, and the whole setup.

 However, I cannot recommend the casas enough—upon arriving at ours, our host marked all of the best places to go on a map and gave us the inside scoop!
 Plus, they were so sweet, and had the best spot in the city!
 The photo below is me on the street of our Airbnb…can you believe those colors?!
 I’m only moderately obsessed with colorful houses, shhhh!

 Going along with my note above, we had a lot of really cool interactions with the Cuban people.
 They all seemed really excited that Americans were beginning to come down to explore their country (hello, tourist dollars!)